featurist/coypu/README.md

 What we are really trying to do here is interact with the browser in the way that a human would.
 It's probably best to avoid hacking around with elements not accessible to the user where possible to avoid invalidating our tests in any case.

+#### However...

+If you really need this for some intractable problem where you cannot control the browser without cheating like this, then there is `Session.ConsideringInvisibleElements()` which temporarily suspends this restriction for one action/function.

 ### Disclaimer

 Coypu is still rather new.
 While we have started using it internally, there is plenty it doesn't cover yet.
 It is pretty well tested however.